Thakur Mool Chand Chauhan

-Thakur Mool Chand Chauhan (ठाकुर मूल चंद चौहान) is an Indian politician and was a member of the 16th Legislative Assembly of Uttar Pradesh of India.
-He represented the Dhampur constituency of Uttar Pradesh and is a member of the Samajwadi Party political party....Recently He joined Bahujan Samaj Party.
+Thakur Mool Chand Chauhan is an Indian politician and was a member of the 16th Legislative Assembly of Uttar Pradesh of India.
+He represented the Dhampur constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.

 Early life and education

 Thakur Mool Chand Chauhan was born in Bijnor district, Uttar Pradesh.
 He holds an under graduate degree in economics.
 Before being elected as MLA, he used to work as an agriculturist.

 Political career

 Thakur Mool Chand Chauhan has been an MLA for three terms.
 During all his three terms, he represented the Dhampur constituency as a member of the Samajwadi Party.
 Chauhan was also a minister in the Government of Uttar Pradesh.

-He lost his seat in the 2017 Uttar Pradesh Assembly election to Ashok Kumar Rana of the Bharatiya Janata Party....Recently He joined Bahujan samaj party.
+He lost his seat in the 2017 Uttar Pradesh Assembly election to Ashok Kumar Rana of the Bharatiya Janata Party.